BRONZE WORKS BY VALSUANI. Claude Valsuani's Foundry.

 Address:

-In the early 1990s the foundry was closely connected with the ART et ART gallery, 204 boulevard Saint-Germain, Paris.
+In the early 1990s, the foundry was closely linked to the ART et ART gallery, located at 204 boulevard Saint-Germain, Paris.

-On January 6, 2012, Benatov received the “Living Heritage Company” designation from officials Frédéric Lefebvre and Valérie Pécresse.
+On January 6, 2012, Benatov received the "Living Heritage Company" label from Frédéric Lefebvre, Secretary of State for Crafts, and Valérie Pécresse, then Government Spokeswoman.

-III – 1) VALSUANI Attilio – Died around 1960 – Son of Marcello
+III – 1) VALSUANI Attilio – Died about 1960 – Son of Marcello

 Nationality: ?